skypilot-org/skypilot/docs/source/running-jobs/distributed-jobs.rst

 .. note::

-    If you encounter the error `[Errno 24] Too many open files`, this indicates that your process has exceeded the maximum number of open file descriptors allowed by the system.
-This often occurs in high-load scenarios where your application opens more files simultaneously than the system's limit permits.
+    If you encounter the error :code:`[Errno 24] Too many open files`, this indicates that your process has exceeded the maximum number of open file descriptors allowed by the system.
+This often occurs in high-load scenarios, e.g., launching significant amount number of nodes, such as 100.

-    To resolve this issue, you can increase the `ulimit` in your shell.
-Run the following command:
+    To resolve this issue, run the following command, and try again:

     ::

         ulimit -n 65535

-    This command sets the limit of open files to 65535 for the current shell session.
-Note that this change is temporary and only applies to the current session.
-For a more permanent solution, you might need to adjust the system's configuration files or consult the documentation for your operating system.

 Environment variables